Monotone Missing Data: A Blessing and a Curse: Identifiability in Missing Data Models

 where $\+ R = 1$ means that all response indicators have a value assignment of 1.
 In other words, identifiability of the target law is equivalent to the identifiability of $p(\+ R = 1|\+ O, \+ X^{(1)})$ and identifiability of the full law is equivalent to the identifiability of the missingness mechanism as the numerator $p(\+ O, \+ X^{(1)}, \+ R = 1)$ is always identified from the observed data distribution.
 This is why methods for identification in missing data models often target the missingness mechanism instead of the full law or target law directly.
 These identities also hold for locally monotone missingness mechanisms under the corresponding positivity assumption.

 There are two important graphical structures related to nonidentifiability in missing data DAGs.
-The first is a \emph{self-censoring edge} where a partially observed variable is a parent of its corresponding response indicator, i.e., $X^{(1)} \rightarrow R_X$.
+The first is a \emph{self-censoring edge} where a partially observed variable is a parent of its corresponding response indicator, i.e., $X^{(1)} \rightarrow R_X$ \citep[also referred to as ``self-masking'', e.g.,][]{ijcai2018p705}.
 The second is a \emph{colluder} where a partially observed variable and its response indicators are the parents of a response indicator of another partially observed variable, i.e., $X^{(1)} \rightarrow R_Y \leftarrow R_X$.
 Self-censoring edges and colluders are the only structures that render the full law nonparametrically nonidentifiable in missing data DAGs \citep{pmlr-v115-bhattacharya20b, pmlr-v119-nabi20a}.
+Self-censoring also renders the target law non-identifiable \citep{NIPS2013_0ff8033c}.
 We say that a response indicator $R_Y$ is \emph{colluded} if a colluder structure $X^{(1)} \rightarrow R_Y \leftarrow R_X$ is present in the m-DAG.

-\citet{pmlr-v119-nabi20a} provided a sound and complete criterion for full law identifiability under a general nonparametric setting without assumptions of monotonicity.
+Building on the seminal works of \citet{NIPS2013_0ff8033c} and \citet{NIPS2014_31839b03, pmlr-v33-mohan14}, \citet{pmlr-v119-nabi20a} provided a sound and complete criterion for full law identifiability under a general nonparametric setting without assumptions of monotonicity.
 Importantly, when no colluders or self-censoring edges are present, this criterion provides an identifying functional that relies on the odds ratio (OR) parameterization of the missingness mechanism \citep{Yun_Chen_2006}.
 Denote $\+ R_{-k} = \+ R \setminus R_k$, $\+ R_{\prec k} = \{R_1, \ldots, R_{k-1}\}$, and $\+ R_{\succ k} = \{R_{k+1}, \ldots R_K\}$.
 Now we can write

 where

 and $Z$ is the normalizing constant.
 However, this identifying functional is no longer valid if the missingness mechanism is locally monotone as this implies that some of the terms in the denominator of the OR terms will be zero.
 This will occur even if we restrict our attention to value assignments that do not violate monotonicity, because the term $p(R_k = 1 \cond \+ R_{\succ k} = 1, \+ R_{\prec k}, \+ O, \+ X^{(1)})$ will be zero for some $k$ as $R_k$ is conditioned on all other response indicators, and the normalizing term evaluates this probability for all value assignments of $\+ R_{\prec k}$.
 In contrast, an earlier identifiability result by \citet{pmlr-v115-bhattacharya20b} based on propensity scores can be applied under monotone missingness, as it only involves terms related to response indicators of the form $\left. p(R_k = 1|\pa[\sG](R_k))\right|_{(\pa[\sG](R_k) \cap \+ R) = 1}$ in a denominator term, meaning that only nonzero probabilities (assuming positivity) are considered in the denominator of the identifying functional.